amyou518/amyou518/README.md

 ###

-- 🎓 I’m currently working on my Master's degree in Applied Data Science at the University of San Diego.
+- 🎓 I completed my Master's degree in Applied Data Science at the University of San Diego.
 - 💉 Microbiology Specialist at AnazaoHealth

 ## About me